luyaor/keywgh/teach/STAT3021_LAB.md

   - Chapter 3 : random variable, probability distribution : discrete/continuous, f(x), F(x),
   - Chapter 4: expected value

 - Week 7, Mar.
-3, NO LAB.
+3, NO LAB, NO OH.

   We will grade your exam this week.
 Hopefully, release it before spring break.

+  Also, the OH this week will be ***cancelled*** as well.

   Have a good vacation!